 Eviction Laws and Requirements

-- Notice for non-payment: 7 days (§ 40.2512)
+- Notice for non-payment of rent: 7 days (NRS § 40.2512).

-- Notice of non-compliance: 5 days (§ 40.2516)
+- Notice of non-compliance with lease terms: 5 days (NRS § 40.2516).

-- “Self-help” evictions: Unlawful (§ 118A.390)
+- “Self-help” evictions: Unlawful (NRS § 118A.390).

-- Lease termination (month-to-month): 30 days (§ 40.521)
+- Lease termination (month-to-month): 30 days (NRS § 40.251).

-Step 1: Serve Notice on the Tenant
+Step 1: Serve Notice on Tenant

 Step 2: File a Complaint and Supporting Documents with the Justice Court

-- Complaint for summary eviction
+- Complaint for Summary Eviction

 - An original affidavit of service

-- A written rental or lease agreement, if any exists
+- A written rental or lease agreement, if any, exists

-Step 3: Attend a Hearing, If Necessary
+Step 3: Attend a Hearing If Necessary

-If the tenant files an answer, the landlord then has to attend a hearing.
+If the tenant files an answer, the tenant and landlord must attend the hearing.
 The notice of the time and date of the hearing will be mailed to both parties.

 Related Court Forms

-Landlord’s statement for Summary Eviction: A landlord can use this form to describe the lease violation and why they seek to evict the tenant.
+- Landlord’s Statement for Summary Eviction: A landlord can use this form to describe the lease violation and why they seek to evict the tenant.